baudren/montepython_public/sphinx-documentation/nested.rst

 Using MultiNest with MontePython
 ================================

-Monte Python uses the implementation of `MultiNest <http://ccpforge.cse.rl.ac.uk/gf/project/multinest/>`__ by F. Feroz M. Hobson and M. Bridges, through the Python wrapper `PyMultiNest <http://github.com/JohannesBuchner/PyMultiNest>`__ by J. Buchner.
+Monte Python can easily use the implementation of `MultiNest <http://ccpforge.cse.rl.ac.uk/gf/project/multinest/>`__ by F. Feroz and M. Hobson [1]_, through the Python wrapper `PyMultiNest <http://github.com/JohannesBuchner/PyMultiNest>`__ by J. Buchner [2]_.

+Some hints about why and how to use MultiNest can be found in `A Basic usage and parameters`_.
+A more thorough description of the MultiNest sampler can be found in the MultiNest papers [1]_.
+The `PyMultiNest tutorial <http://johannesbuchner.github.io/pymultinest-tutorial/>`_ is also worth checking out, as well as the respective :code:`README` files of both MultiNest and PyMultiNest.

 ..
 NOTE::
-   By using MultiNest and PyMultiNest, you agree to their respective licenses, that can be found in the :code:`LICENCE` files into the respective installation folders.
+   By using MultiNest and PyMultiNest, you agree to their respective licenses, that can be found in the :code:`LICENSE` (or :code:`LICENCE`) files into the respective installation folders.

 Installation
 ------------

+This basically follows the installation procedure in the `PyMultiNest documentation <http://johannesbuchner.github.io/PyMultiNest/pymultinest.html>`_.

 1. MultiNest
 ~~~~~~~~~~~~